 Paediatric critical procedures are rare in the emergency department.
 Data from one Victorian network showed that 83% of emergency physicians had not performed one in a twelve-month period.
 We also know from audit data that we seem to have a lower first-pass success rate (around 78%) when it comes to paediatric intubation.
 We can put in a lot of strategies to increase the chance of first-pass success but what happens if you get into a ‘Can’t Intubate, Can’t Oxygenate” (CICO) scenario?

-[Editors note: At this point it is worth remarking that children are not heterogenous creatures and your approach to an unimmunized 2 year old with nasty epiglottitis is very different from the 12 year old who has tried to inhale a never-ending gobstopper.]
+[Editors note: At this point, it is worth remarking that children are not heterogeneous creatures and your approach to an unimmunized 2-year-old with nasty epiglottitis is very different from the 12-year-old who has tried to inhale a never-ending gobstopper.]

 Stefano Sabato and Elliot Long, both from the Royal Children’s Hospital, Melbourne have reviewed the evidence and tried to answer the question in this article:

 The true number of CICO scenarios that occur in a paediatric setting is unknown.
 There were 13 major complications reported in the NAP4 dataset, representing 7% of all reported cases.
 Only 5 of these required a surgical airway.
 This is likely to be an under-representation of true events.
 Regionalisation of paediatric care and lack of resident ENT staff in the UK may have led to intensivists/anaesthetists having little experience in managing sick children.

 Some of the potential risks mentioned include:

 Failure to use capnography to confirm tube placement